hishammadcor/Latex_project/README.md

 - The original Project have a problem with text overflow in the tables, especially in the multi-column problems.
 The problem is in my enthronement, as the main project is fine!\
 - I will try intelligi environment and see.
 TEXMAKER is bad!!!
-- Intelligi worked perfectlly.
+- Intelligi worked perfectly.
 Now I am trying to find an algorithm to iterate on the latex string in python.
 - I tried to use regex, we revisited regex again :(, but I am not good at it, so I think it will take some time till I reach a good regex to do !
 - There is other option of using bad code, like using for loops over and over again to iterate on a csv file and